Our ChildSafe School Scientific Advisory Board

 Dr. Perera is Professor of Environmental Health Sciences at Columbia University's Mailman School of Public Health, as well as Director of the Columbia Center for Children's Environmental Health.
 Her areas of specialization include prevention of environmentally related developmental disorders and disease in children, environment-susceptibility interactions and risk assessment.
 She is the author of over 350 publications, including 300 peer-reviewed articles, and has received numerous honors.

-Dr. Pizzo is Assistant Superintendent for Business and Finance for the East Meadow Public Schools in East Meadow, New York.
-He is an instructor for the School Facilities Management Certificate Program at Hofstra University School of Continuing Education.
-Dr. Pizzo is a founding member of the Healthy Schools Campaign's Green Clean Schools Leadership Council.
-Dr. Pizzo holds a Doctorate in Educational Leadership from Concordia University Chicago, a Master of Business Administration and an Advanced Certificate as a School District Business Leader from Long Island University.
+Dr. Pizzo is Assistant Superintendent for Business and Finance for the East Meadow Public School District in East Meadow, New York.
+Dr. Pizzo is also the President of Equity 4 LI Youth, an organization dedicated to the empowerment of underserved youth through opportunity, mentorship, community resources, and equity.
+He served as an instructor for the School Facilities Management Certificate Program at Hofstra University School of Continuing Education from 2012 to 2020.
+Dr. Pizzo was a founding member of the Healthy Schools Campaign's Green Clean Schools Leadership Council.
+Dr. Pizzo holds a Doctorate in Educational Leadership from Concordia University Chicago, a Master of Business Administration and an Advanced Certificate as a School District Leader from Long Island University.

 Maya Shetreat-Klein, M.D.